elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - With the removal of `scripts/post-infra-common.sh` you'll now have to, if enabled, manually set the address to the nfs server in `nfsProvisioner.server`
 - The cert-manager CustomResourceDefinitions has been upgraded to `v1`, see [API reference docs](https://cert-manager.io/docs/reference/api-docs/).
 It is advisable that you update your resources to `v1` in the near future to maintain functionality.
 - The cert-manager letsencrypt issuers have been updated to the `v1` API and the old `letsencrypt` releases must be removed before upgrading.
 Instruction are found in the [upgrade guide](migration/v0.8.x-v0.9.x/upgrade-apps.md).
+- To get some of the new default values for resource requests on Harbor pods you will first need to remove the resource requests that you have in your Harbor config and then run `ck8s init` to get the new values.

 ### Added